Hdoc1509/hrc/website/src/content/docs/api/button-group.md

 **`size`**

-Size for the buttons in the group.
+The size variant of the buttons in the group.

 Type: `'small' | 'large'`